M-Tinati/dotnet-practice/README.md

-# dotnet-practice
+# Welcome to .NET 🚀

-Welcome to .NET
+A collection of my exercises, practice projects, and notes from Dr. Madayeni’s C# (.NET) bootcamp.